 For developers who are using still Visual Basic 6.0, the product transitioned into the non-supported phase of its lifecycle on April 8, 2008.
 This includes the Standard, Professional and Enterprise editions of Visual Basic 6.0, as well as those versions that were included as part of Visual Studio 6.0.
 Microsoft will no longer release service packs, hotfixes, security updates or provide incident support.
 However, Microsoft will continue to support the Visual Basic 6.0 runtime on Windows 10.
 For more information, visit the Visual Basic 6.0 Resource Center.

 Likewise, we will continue to support the SocketTools ActiveX controls (as well as our other products) for Visual Basic 6.0 on Windows XP and later platforms.
-Although Microsoft’s support for the classic Visual Basic development environment is coming to an end, it will not impact developers insofar as SocketTools is concerned.
+Although Microsoft’s has ended support for the classic Visual Basic development environment, it will not impact developers insofar as SocketTools is concerned.
 This is the same policy that we have followed when Microsoft ended support for Visual C++ 6.0 in September 2005 and we have continued to support our Library Edition with that version of the compiler.